matthras/tsp-art-python/README.md

 ## Producing TSP Art Instructions

+For reference, we'll assume that the initial image is `figure.png` which is placed in the `images` folder.

 ### 1. Image Preprocessing

 Skip this step if you're a first timer.
 This step will only be relevant after you've run through a few images and want to tweak things a little.